 Our estate lawyers are problem-solving legal professionals who are highly familiar with a broad range of probate and inheritance tax issues.
 We will explore every avenue to minimize your inheritance tax burden.
 We will also identify which taxes will affect your estate and make you aware of proactive methods that can head off future problems.

-Want to know more about how inheritance tax could affect your estate?Schedule a Consultation
+Want to know more about how inheritance tax could affect your estate?Discuss your questions with a lawyer

 Generally, if a trust earns more than $33 in a given year in Pennsylvania, the fiduciary must file a Pennsylvania fiduciary tax return.
 There are exceptions to this general rule, of course, but it is important to work with an experienced legal team to help make sure you are in compliance with the Pennsylvania Department of Revenue and that your interests are protected.

-Fiduciaries responsible for the management of estate or trust assets have extensive financial liability exposure.
-If you are a fiduciary with legal concerns over tax and liability issues, the skilled attorneys at May, May and Zimmerman, LLP can help!
-Our senior partner, John S. May has extensive experience in representing fiduciaries in the context of decedents' estates and trusts.
+Fiduciaries responsible for the management of estate assets or administering the trust documents have extensive financial liability exposure.
+If you are a fiduciary with legal concerns over tax and liability issues, the skilled attorneys at May, May & Zimmerman, LLP can help!
+Our senior partner, John S. May, has extensive experience in representing fiduciaries in the context of decedents' estates and trusts.

-Our firm's tax department, in addition to preparing personal and fiduciary income taxes for fiduciaries represented by the firm.Discuss Your Questions with a lawyer
+Our firm's tax department can represent you, in addition to preparing personal and fiduciary income taxes for fiduciaries represented by the firm.Discuss your questions with a lawyer